Terms and conditions

 The purpose of processing personal data is to use it for the performance of the consumer contract, which the seller concludes with the buyer by placing an order in this online store.
 This consumer contract is also the legal basis for the processing of the buyer's data.
 The provision of the buyer's data is a contractual requirement that is necessary for the conclusion of the contract.
 The provision of personal data is a condition for purchase in the seller's e-shop.
 Failure to provide all required personal information to the seller may result in the purchase contract not being concluded.

-In processing personal data, the seller shall proceed by Act no. 18/2018 on the protection of personal data and processes only personal data necessary for the conclusion of a consumer contract.
+In processing personal data, the seller shall proceed according to the Act no. 18/2018 on the protection of personal data and processes only personal data necessary for the conclusion of a consumer contract.

 The seller processes the buyer's regular personal data.